jhudsy/blunderbuss/STOCKFISH_INTEGRATION.md

 ### 2. Technical Implementation

 **Frontend (static/js/puzzle.js):**
-- Initialize Stockfish engine in Web Worker on page load
+- Initialize Stockfish engine in Web Worker on page load with 2 threads
 - When user makes a move:
-  1. Evaluate initial FEN position (depth 15)
+  1. Evaluate starting position to get best move and its CP value (movetime 600ms)
-  2. Evaluate FEN after move (depth 15)
+  2. Evaluate player's move from starting position using `searchmoves` parameter
-  3. Calculate win likelihoods for both positions
+  3. Compare both evaluations (same position, same depth)
   4. Send centipawn values to server
 - Display "Analyzing position..." during evaluation
-- Show win percentage changes in feedback messages
+- Show centipawn changes in feedback messages

+**Evaluation Strategy:**
+The system uses Stockfish's `searchmoves` parameter to evaluate both the best move and the player's move from the same starting position.
+This ensures:
+- Both evaluations start from identical positions
+- Same search depth and time allocation for fair comparison
+- Best move is determined with the same knowledge used to evaluate player's move
+- No perspective conversion needed (both from same side's perspective)
+- Prevents false positives where deeper search changes evaluation

 **Backend (backend.py):**
 - Modified `/check_puzzle` endpoint: